Whale worship: Festivals

 Many whale worshiping festivals take place across Vietnam.

-Cau Ngu festival is held annually on the 16st day of the first lunar month in many coastal provinces in Vietnam with many participants.
+Cau Ngu festival is held annually on the 16th day of the first lunar month in many coastal provinces in Vietnam with many participants.
 The festival is celebrated to hope for a fruitful year of fishing and a favorable sea season.
 Popular folk traditions such as music, boat racing, and rowing basket boats are associated with the festival.
 They all contribute to the people of the coast's lively atmosphere.

 "Nghinh Ong Thang Tam Vung Tau" festival, which lasts from August 15 to 18 in the lunar calendar, includes rituals such as praying the sea gods, a procession of the whale god from the sea to the Thang Tam Temple (often known as "The Whale Temple") and hosting a feast to ancestors and heroic martyrs.
-There is another Nghinh Ong festival which takes place in Can Gio district, Ho Chi Minh City.
+There is another Nghinh Ong festival which takes place in Cần Giờ district, Ho Chi Minh City.

 Exhibition

-At the Van Thuy Tu relic temple in coastal town Phan Thiet, a 20-meter-long whale skeleton, Vietnam's largest, is on display.
-In the south-central province of Binh Thuan, Van Thuy Tu is located on Ngu Ong Street, Duc Thang Ward, about 150 meters from Phan Thiet Port.
+At the Vạn Thủy Tú relic temple in coastal town Phan Thiết, a 20-meter-long whale skeleton, Vietnam's largest, is on display.
+In the south-central province of Bình Thuận, Vạn Thủy Tú is located on Ngu Ong Street, Duc Thang Ward, about 150 meters from Phan Thiết Port.
 The relic draws a large number of interested tourists on weekends.
 According to legend, a massive whale beached itself here in the 18th century, after the temple was completed.
 It took two days to bring it to the temple, which had its front gate demolished in the process due to its size, which was over 20 meters long and weighed 65 tons, while awaiting a funeral ceremony.
 When the body had finally decomposed after three years, the ashes were retrieved, washed with water and good spirits, and then transferred to the temple's back to be worshipped and stored.
 Van Thuy Tu was classified as a national-level artistic activity in architecture by the Ministry of Culture and Information in 1996.
 In 2019, the Van Thuy Tu fish ceremony was declared a national intangible cultural heritage.